JaehyeongPark06/JaehyeongPark06/README.md

 I'm an Industrial Engineering student at the University of Toronto.

-Here are some random links which may be of interest.
+If you're here, you may be interested in the following:

 - [Personal Site](https://jadenpark.ca)